-In the dawn of the automotive age, all brakes were mechanical, using either a cable or system of rods to force a friction surface to rub on a metal one connected to the wheels.
-Sometime before WWII, most cars had moved to a hydraulic brake system, or as the old times call them "juice brakes".
+In the dawn of the automotive age, all brakes were mechanical, using either a cable or system of rods to force a friction surface to rub on a metal surface connected to the wheels.
+Sometime before WWII, most cars had moved to a hydraulic brake system, or as the old timers call them "juice brakes".
 This system was better in that it was easier to engineer, and easier to keep in proper adjustment, but it could fail suddenly if one of the hydraulic components started to leak.
-In the late 1960s the United States Department of Transportation mandated that hydraulic systems would have a redundantcy for safety, which they still do.
+In the late 1960s the United States Department of Transportation mandated that hydraulic systems would have a redundancy for safety, which they still do.